 Note: For demand loads (PD) or rod run lengths (L) not listed in Table 3, Table 2 can be used to calculate URS deflection for any load and run length.

 URS4-RTUD — 40'–0" @ 48"

-See Allowable Tension Anchorage Loads on p.
-64. Also, you may download the free Anchor Designer Software from or use the Anchoring and Fastening Systems for Concrete and Masonry catalog.
+You may download the free Anchor Designer Software or use the Anchoring and Fastening Systems for Concrete and Masonry catalog.